Refugees of the Syrian civil war: By country

 Under Turkish law, Syrian refugees cannot apply for resettlement but only temporary protection status.
 Registering for temporary protection status gives access to state services such as health and education, as well as the right to apply for a work permit in certain geographic areas and professions.
 Over a third of urban refugees are not registered.
 Currently, 30% of Syrian refugee children have access to education, 4,000 businesses have been opened, and several Syrian refugee camps have grown into small towns with amenities from healthcare to barber shops.
 Over 13 million Syrians received aid from the Turkish Aid Agency (AFAD).
 Turkey has spent more than any other country on Syrian refugee aid, and has also been subject to criticism for opening refugee camps on the Syrian side of the border.
-Syriac Christians have been allowed to return to their historic homeland in Tur Abdin, Turkey.
+Assyrian Christians have been allowed to return to their historic homeland in Tur Abdin, Turkey.
 Up to 300,000 Syrian refugees living in Turkey could be given citizenship under a plan to keep wealthy and educated Syrians in the country.
 A study which was supported by the Istanbul University Scientific Research Projects unit and conducted by academics from a number of universities, revealed that the vast majority of Syrians in Turkey are employed in unregistered work for significantly lower wages compared to their Turkish counterparts.

 Human rights groups have repeatedly denounced Turkish troops for shooting at civilians attempting to cross the border since early 2016.
 According to the Syrian Observatory for Human Rights, a total of 163 refugees, including 15 women and 31 children, were allegedly killed as of August 2017.
 Physical abuse and public humiliating by soldiers has also been reported.
 Similar accusations were made by Human Rights Watch, the National Coalition of Syrian Revolution and Opposition Forces, and Amnesty International, which also claims Turkey has forcibly returned thousands of Syrian refugees to war zone since January 2016.
 Turkish authorities deny the claims, but arrested several soldiers in August 2017 after a video surfaced of them abusing of a few young Syrian men trying to illegally cross the border into the country.

 On 18 May 2016, lawmakers from the European Parliament's Subcommittee on Human Rights (DROI) have said that Turkey should not use Syrian refugees as a bribe for the process of visa liberalization for Turkish citizens inside the European Union.

 A factory producing fake lifejackets, made for migrants wanting to cross the Aegean Sea to Greece, was discovered in Turkey.
-Police seized more than 1,200 fake lifejackets from the factory at Izmir, and arrested four workers including two young Syrian girls.
+Police seized more than 1,200 fake lifejackets from the factory at İzmir, and arrested four workers including two young Syrian girls.
 The raid came in the same week that the bodies of more than 30 people washed up on Turkish beaches, having drowned in their attempt to reach Greece.
 After the agreement of a multibillion-euro deal between the EU and Turkey, Turkish police increased their operations against people involved in the wider smuggling business.